nopeslide/lifesensor/parts/.template/v1/docs/README.md

 # Part template documents (version v1)

 <!-- SHORT DESCRIPTION -->
-This the document collection of the template.
+This the document collection of the part template.
 1. Edit this README
    - Change title & version!